-Hence, (\ref{KGE_KF}) is a hyperbolic equation with permanently restricted domain of influence.
-In this paper, we consider waves (solutions of the equations) in the exterior of the black hole that is denoted $B^{ext}_{Sch}:=\{x \in \R^3\,|\, |x| > R_{Sch} \}$.
-The choice of the initial data with supports sufficiently distant from the horizon of the BH allows us to avoid the manifold, where the equation degenerates and changes type.
+We consider waves (solutions of the equation) in the exterior $B^{ext}_{Sch}:=\{x \in \R^3\,|\, |x| > R_{Sch} \}$ of the BH.
+The choice of the initial data with supports sufficiently distant from the horizon of the BH allows us to avoid the manifold, where the equation degenerates.
 Hence, we set